Skip to content

 • Returning a plain string is shorthand — the SDK wraps it into the standard content: [{ type: "text", text: ... }] payload for you.

-Two API calls, zero extra packages — both Open-Meteo endpoints are free with no key required.
+Two API calls, no key required — both Open-Meteo endpoints are free.
 The client sees a normal tool response and has no idea what happened inside.

 Try it in Copilot Chat